-bol.
+name = dim The dimension is either a nonnegative integer or a previously declared sym- bol.
 If the dimension is zero this means that no dimension is attached to the index.
 The consequence is that the index cannot be summed over and index contractions are not performed for this index.
 If no dimension is specified the default dimension will be assumed (see the dimension statement 5.18). name=dim:ext The dimension is a symbol as above.
 Ext is an extra symbol which indicates the value of dim-4.
-This option is useful when traces over gamma functions are considered (see 5.106 and 5.107).
+This option is useful when traces over gamma functions are considered (see 5.107 and 5.108). are considered (see 5.107 and 5.106).